 Systemic weed killers are taken up by the foliage and then transported to the remainder of the plant, including its roots.
 Systemic weed killers inhibit growth hormonally by reducing the amount of protein and chlorophyll in the plants.
-With this type of weed killer, it could take up to two weeks before plants are completely eradicated and results are noticed.
+With this type of weed killer, it could take up to two weeks before the plants are completely eradicated, and results are noticed.

 These, too, may be applied to specific plants without damaging others that are close by.
 This type of weed killer is ideal for use on well-established lawns and will not affect grass.
 Since only systemic weed killers affect the plant material, the soil should be, in most cases, suitable for other plantings.

 Although they’re not my first choice for solving weed problems, there are numerous types of conventional weed killers available to fit your individual needs.
-For better results, however, you should familiarize yourself with each of them in order to find and use the right for the job.
+For better results, however, you should familiarize yourself with each of them in order to find and use the right one for the job.
 Whatever your choice, always follow the directions and apply them safely and sparingly.